District cooling: France

 The "Cold Network of Paris" has existed in the city since 1991.
 The eight production facilities (400 MW) provide cooling to 500 clients for 412 GWh per year.
 This network is completely managed by Climespace.
-Since 2002, two other production facilities provide cooling reinforced by ice, in the cooling centers of Opéra/Galfa; they have a total cooling capacity of about 20,000 kWh.
+Since 2002, two other production facilities have provided cooling reinforced by ice, in the cooling centers of Opéra/Galfa; they have a total cooling capacity of about 20,000 kWh.
 Paris also proposes to develop its cold network as part of its climate change plan.
 As part of the city's climate change plan, two "glaciers" were integrated into the network in 2006 at the Les Halles cooling center, which has a total cooling capacity of about 30,000 kWh: 44 MW come from cooling machines and 13 MW can be added during short periods to the Cold Network of Paris thanks to stocks of ice.
 Enertherm, located at La Défense, has the largest ice stock in Europe, with a capacity of 240 MWh.

 Lyon also has a cold network, managed by Dalkia, which bought the network from Prodith.